beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 }
 ```

+Side note: did you run that more than once?
+If you did, did you notice
+the same sequence of numbers came up again.
+And again.
+And again?
+This
+is because `rand()` is a pseudorandom number generator that must be
+_seeded_ with a different number in order to generate a different
+sequence.
+Look up the [`srand()`](#man-srand) function for more details.

 ### The `for` statement {#forstat}

 Welcome to one of the most popular loops in the world!
 The `for` loop!